 Lisa Kivirist and John D. Ivanko

 A leading advocate for cottage food entrepreneurs, Kivirist served as a plaintiff in the successful lawsuit against the State of Wisconsin with a judge eventually declaring the ban on the sale of home baked goods unconstitutional.
 As a result, she and her family launched Inn Serendipity Fresh Baked Homemade Bakery, offering truly homemade bakery items to the local community and throughout the State of Wisconsin.
-At their home, they regularly offer hands-on workshops related to launching cottage food businesses from your home.

 Lisa and her husband and co-author-and-photographer, John Ivanko, also write extensively on topics related to homemade food products or on-farm food service, like farm-to-table dinners on the farm or "pizza farms."
 They work with Renewing the Countryside, an organization that offers on-farm food service training programs.